Version 5 Manual

 - TCP Packets.
 This method gives you the opportunity to send TCP packets.
 If a firewall is blocking ICMP packets, it’s sometimes possible to get a response using TCP packets instead.
-TCP is the protocol used for all web browsers in addition to FTP, Telnet and others.
-This requires Administrative user rights, and on most operating systems also requires a helper library.
+TCP is the protocol used for all web browsers in addition to FTP, Telnet, and others.
+This requires Administrative user rights and, on most operating systems, also requires the installation of a helper library such as Npcap.

 Time to wait for ping replies

 This option allows you to fine-tune your performance a little.
 When PingPlotter sends out a packet, it waits a certain amount of time for a response.
 The longer it waits, the more resources it needs to use (to keep sockets open), but the more likely that it will get a response By default, PingPlotter will wait for 3 seconds for any packet to return.
 If the packet doesn't return in 3 seconds, then it is counted as a lost packet.
 If patience isn't one of your virtues, you can turn this down somewhat.
 No matter what your value is here, timed out packet will show with the time "9999."

 Because of the performance enhancements offered by PingPlotter, it's unlikely that this option needs to be changed.
 If it's set too low, it can cause misleading data to be generated.